lagimik/PartnerCrucible/_posts/2022-09-12-signaltonoise-devops.md

 How can we reconcile these observations in the context of digital economies and platforms as services?
 This blog will continue to argue that the organizational willingness to experiment and prevailing views of failure warrant a closer look.

-## Experimenting towards Purpose and Value
+## Experimenting towards purpose and value

 When this post was first published the World Economic Forum published new digital business models are the principal reason why just over half of the names of companies on the Fortune 500 have disappeared since the year 2000.
 See [Digital disruption has only just begun](https://www.weforum.org/agenda/2016/01/digital-disruption-has-only-just-begun/).